rocky/python-xasm/HOW-TO-USE.rst

    LOAD_CONST 3

+would be invalid if the size of the constant array is less than 4, or `constant[3]` wasn't defined by adding it to the `Constants` section.
+However when you put a value in parenthesis, that indicate a value rather than an index into a list.
-would be invalid if constant 3 hasn't been listed.
-However you could instead write:
+So you could instead write:

 ::

    LOAD_CONST (1)

-which in this case does the same thing.
-The assember will append the value 1 to the end of the list of constants, if constant one isn't already in the list and then it will insert whatever number has been assigned to that constant.
+which in this case does the same thing since `1 = constant[3]`.
+If the value 1 does not appear anywhere in the constants list, the assember would append the value 1 to the end of the list of the constants list.
+When writing the final bytecode file an appropriate constant index will be inserted into that instruction.

 Line Numbers and Labels
 -----------------------